thePixelatedWizard/ETH_AVAX_Proof-Intermediate-Project4/README.md

 website at https://remix.ethereum.org/.
 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension.
 Copy and paste the code is main.sol file into the newly created file.
 Next from the sidebar go the the compiler tab and compile the contract.
-Finally in the deploy tab, deploy the smart contract and interact with it.* How/where to download your program
+Finally in the deploy tab, deploy the smart contract and interact with it
-* Any modifications needed to be made to files/folders

 ### Executing program